christophstrasen/WorldObserver/docs_internal/drafts/refactor_interest_definitions_and_sensors.md

 4) **Containers inside containers**
 - “Include items inside containers” can explode in cost if recursion is unbounded.
-  - MVP should define an explicit bound (e.g. depth=1, only direct contents), and later add an opt-in knob if deeper traversal is needed.
+  - MVP should define an explicit bound (e.g. depth=1, only direct contents), and later add an opt-in setting if deeper traversal is needed.

 5) **Subscriber gating with shared sensors**
 - Sensors must not run when nothing is subscribed: